Saint Clement's Day: Literary references

-In Charles Dickens’s Great Expectations Miss Havisham insists Pip sing for her and her ward Estella, and Pip responds with a ditty from Joe’s forge ‘that imitated the measure of beating upon iron’: ‘... hammer boys round - Old Clem!
-With a thump and a sound - Old Clem!
-Beat it out, beat it out - Old Clem!
-With a clink for the stout - Old Clem!
-Blow the fire, blow the fire - Old Clem!
-Roaring dryer, soaring higher - Old Clem!’
+In Charles Dickens's Great Expectations Miss Havisham insists Pip sing for her and her ward Estella, and Pip responds with a ditty from Joe's forge "that imitated the measure of beating upon iron": "... hammer boys round – Old Clem!
+With a thump and a sound – Old Clem!
+Beat it out, beat it out – Old Clem!
+With a clink for the stout – Old Clem!
+Blow the fire, blow the fire – Old Clem!
+Roaring dryer, soaring higher – Old Clem!"

 Modern survival of the custom

-Clementing had more or less died out by the 20th century, but St Clement's Day is still celebrated in a few rural parishes in England, although nowadays donations tend to be for charity.
-At Burwash, East Sussex an effigy of Old Clem is still mounted above the door of an inn for the annual Clem Feast every 23 November.
+Clementing had more or less died out by the 20th century, but Saint Clement's Day is still celebrated in a few rural parishes in England, although nowadays donations tend to be for charity.
+At Burwash, East Sussex, an effigy of Old Clem is still mounted above the door of an inn for the annual Clem Feast every 23 November.
 Similarly, Old Clem and Saint Dunstan, another blacksmith saint, said to have pulled off the devil's nose with hot tongs, used to meet together on the same day at nearby Mayfield accompanied by blacksmiths, devils and morris dancing, but sadly this custom has fallen into abeyance.
 A local smith played Old Clem for the day and was pulled around in a cart collecting money and firing off his anvil.
-In Hastings St Clement and St Catherine (whose saint's day is 24 November) are pulled around on a cart in a procession from St Clement's Church, firing his anvil, singing songs and selling Cattern cakes.
-Ironworkers gather from all over the Britain to celebrate St Clement's Day at Finch Foundry near Okehampton in Devon.
+In Hastings Saint Clement and Saint Catherine (whose feast day is 24 November) are pulled around on a cart in a procession from St Clement's Church, firing his anvil, singing songs and selling Cattern cakes.
+Ironworkers gather from all over the Britain to celebrate Saint Clement's Day at Finch Foundry near Okehampton in Devon.
 Smiths demonstrate their art and display decorative ironware as part of a national competition, and they and the public can enjoy Morris dancing, mince pies and mulled wine.

 Saint Clement is also commemorated every April at St Clement Danes church in London, a modern clementine custom/revival.
-Reverend William Pennington-Bickford initiated the service in 1919 to celebrate the restoration of the famous church bells and carillon, which he'd had altered to ring out the popular nursery rhyme (although this might refer to a different church).
+Reverend William Pennington-Bickford initiated the service in 1919 to celebrate the restoration of the famous church bells and carillon, which he had had altered to ring out the popular nursery rhyme (although this might refer to a different church).
 This special service for children ends with the distribution of oranges and lemons to the boys and girls.

-In Hastings, East Sussex, an annual celebration of St Clement and St Katherine takes place.
-A small affair with more focus on the religious than the riotous.